deemthedream99/Azure-VM-Network-Security-Lab/README.md

 12. Observed ping requests and replies in Wireshark.
 13. Opened Command Prompt/PowerShell in the Windows 10 VM and pinged a public website (e.g., www.google.com).
 14. Observed the ICMP traffic in Wireshark.
+15. Started a new packet capture.
+16. Applied a filter to show only SSH traffic.
+17. Opened PowerShell in the Windows 10 VM and connected to the Ubuntu VM using: ssh labuser@<private IP address>
+- Entered username and password to authenticate.
+- Observed SSH traffic activity in Wireshark.
+- Exited the SSH session by typing exit and pressing Enter.
+18. Back in Wireshark, filtered for DHCP traffic only.
+19. Opened PowerShell as Administrator in the Windows 10 VM.
+20. Ran the following command to request a new IP address: ipconfig /renew
+21. Observed DHCP traffic activity in Wireshark.
+22. Back in Wireshark, filtered for DNS traffic only.
+23. Opened Command Prompt in the Windows 10 VM.
+24. Used nslookup to find the IP addresses of google.com and disney.com
+25. Observed DNS traffic activity in Wireshark.
+26. Back in Wireshark, filtered for RDP traffic only using: tcp.port == 3389
+27. Observed continuous RDP traffic in Wireshark.
+28. Closed the Remote Desktop Connection to the Windows 10 VM.
+29. Deleted the Resource Group(s) created at the beginning of the lab.

 ## Verification Screenshots
 ![Step 1](https://github.com/user-attachments/assets/9ab2b742-2753-4ec0-b6c0-e45ae58a4680)